Unipisa/CMM-Workbench/additional-materials/SWH-storiesWorkplace/ReadMe.md

-This folder is the workplace to create the SWH-story of the source code recovered here.
+This folder is the workplace to create the SWH-story of the source code recovered in this repository.